DMTF/Redfish-Interop-Validator/README.md

 Once the above details are updated for the system under test, the Redfish Interop Validator can be triggered from a command prompt by typing the below command, with the option of verbosity:

-python3 RedfishInteropValidator.py profileName -c config/config.ini (-v)
+`python3 RedfishInteropValidator.py profileName -c config/config.ini (-v)`

 With or without a configuration file, a profile must be specified via the commandline.

 Alternatively, all of these options are available through the command line. __A configuration file overrides every option specified in the command line, such that -c should not be specified.__  In order to review these options, please run the command:

-python3 RedfishInteropValidator.py -h (-v)
+`python3 RedfishInteropValidator.py -h (-v)`

 In order to run without a configuration file, the option --ip must be specified.

-python3 RedfishInteropValidator.py profileName --ip host:port [...]
+`python3 RedfishInteropValidator.py profileName --ip host:port [...]`

+In order to print a csv report out to the text log, the command --csv_report may be added to the command line.
+To convert a previous HTML log into a csv file, use the following command:

+`python3 tohtml.py htmllogfile`

 ## Execution flow